Call Us

 Managing your urges when trying to stop a gambling addiction

 • Self-exclusion from gambling websites, bricks-and-mortar shops and casinos.
-There are different schemes available that allow you to self-exclude – this website can help you to put the restrictions in place that you need
+There are different schemes available that allow you to self-exclude – this website can help you put the restrictions in place that you need

 • Limit your access to money as this will put a barrier between you and gambling when you do get an urge.
-Make sure that your money and cards are out of reach.
+Make sure your money and cards are out of reach.
 You may want to give them to someone else you trust to hold onto

 • Prepare a list of distractions that you can easily turn to when you get an urge to gamble.
-Try to include healthy, feel-good and stimulating activities or hobbies that will give you a sense of achievement or competition, so that you get a good hit of adrenaline, similar to what you may have got from gambling before
+Try to include healthy, feel-good and stimulating activities or hobbies that will give you a sense of achievement or competition, so that you get a good hit of adrenaline, similar to what you may have got from gambling

 • Keep to a strict daily routine so that you stay busy, which in turn can stop you from thinking about or engaging in gambling.
 Sitting around bored or with nothing to do can increase your temptation to gamble, which is something that you should work hard to avoid